blackwall-eng/mobile/fastlane/README.md

 ```
 fastlane android beta
 ```
-Deploy a new version to Crashlytics
+Deploy a new version to HockeyApp

 ----